QuantumComputingLab/qclabpp/README.md

 QCLAB++ is a object-oriented, fully templated C++ package for creating and representing quantum circuits.
 QCLAB++ can be used for rapid prototyping and testing of quantum algorithms, and allows for fast algorithm development and discovery.
-QCLAB provides I/O through openQASM making it compatible with quantum hardware.
+QCLAB++ provides I/O through openQASM making it compatible with quantum hardware.

 ## How to run? ##